-A small dainty bee-eater that is intensely green overall with a greenish-blue throat, a thin black throat band, and long central tail feathers.
+A small dainty bee-eater with a slender black face mask and throat band.
+Head patterning and length of central tail feathers varies across range; Arabian birds have a stunning electric-blue face and throat, African birds have the longest tail feathers, and South Asian birds have a warm orangish crown.
+Juveniles are duller than adults and lack the long tail feathers.
 In flight, note the dark edge along the lower border of the wings.
-Juveniles are duller than adults and lack the long tail feathers.
-In some parts of its range, birds may have a rusty crown or a bright blue throat.
 Flies gracefully as it catches insects and other prey.
-Common in open woodlands, fields, farmlands, and around sparse human habitation.
+Inhabits open woodlands, semideserts, fields, farmlands, and around sparse human habitation.
 Some populations show seasonal movements.
 Calls are a series of gentle liquid trills.